Birth during lockdown – Carolines story

 Anyone can claim to be a qualified newborn photographer but in fact there is no such thing.
 Anyone can buy a camera and call themselves a newborn specialist. but I don't believe they should.
 For this reason I am a proud member of BANPAS and delighted to be the only photographer in Edinburgh to have been accepted as a Pro level member.
 This means a panel of expert newborn photographers have assessed the quality of my images and agreed that my work is of Pro newborn standard.
 I train multiple times a year to ensure I am always working to the very highest standards as I know how special your first few weeks are as a family and I want to give you the very best experience and images to remember it by.

 So who am I and why on earth should you hand your precious days old baby over to me, a perfect stranger?!
-As a mummy myself I completely understand the enormity of that in itself!
+As a mummy of two I completely understand the enormity of that in itself!
 Brand new babies are usually only handled by family and trained medical professionals before they come to my studio and then you hand them to me.
 So you want to feel confident that I know what I am doing and your baby is in safe hands.
 Did you know there is NO qualification or official "training" or certification required to call yourself a newborn photographer?
 Literally anyone can buy a camera and call themselves a 'newborn specialist'.
 Those terms mean nothing unless they can be backed up by training, experience and knowledge.
 I guarantee you that I have all three!
-I have photographed around 500 babies since opening my business so you can relax knowing your baby is in expert hands.
+I have photographed over a thousand babies since opening my business so you can relax knowing your baby is in expert hands.

 I'M A MUMMY TOO!